byJingL/Easy-Rider-Bus-Company/README.md

 # Easy Rider Bus Company
 Find all the mistakes in the database for a bus company based on the documentation.

-Support checking: required data, data format, all bus line infonmation, all stops information, all arrive times, on-demand stops
+Supported Checking: required data, data format, all bus line information, all stops information, all arrive times, on-demand stops

 ## Main Skill
 re module, time module, JSON file, different data structures: set, dictionary, list, tuple